gwankyun/CMake/Help/manual/cmake-developer.7.rst

 not provide a :ref:`config file package <Config File Packages>`.

-The traditional approach is to use variables for everything, including libraries and executables: see the `Standard Variable Names`_ section below.
+The traditional approach is to use variables for everything, including libraries and executables: see the `标准变量名`_ section below.
 This is what most of the existing find modules provided by CMake do.